London Air Travel » British Airways News & Operational Updates »

 Raleigh-Durham – Codeshare flown by American Airlines

-San Jose – Operating up to daily
+San Francisco – Operating up to twice daily

 Seattle – Operating up to twice daily